SAP/odata-vocabularies/vocabularies/Common.md

 Template for functions that compute AI-based recommendations for the bound entity and its related entities

-If the function is invoked repeatedly in a stateful session, it SHOULD omit
+If the function is invoked repeatedly in a stateful session, it SHOULD NOT
-          recommendations whose predictors have not changed since the previous invocation.
+          recompute recommendations whose predictors have not changed since the previous invocation.

           The template function itself cannot be invoked.